-F Newsmagazine, SAIC's student-run publication, received numerous accolades in the 2016–17 Pinnacle College Media Awards.
+F Newsmagazine, SAIC's student-run publication received numerous awards from the 2018–19 Illinois College Press Association contest.

 SAIC was named the top producer of Fulbright US Students for special focus four-year institutions for 2018–19 with six awardees, reports the Chronicle of Higher Education.